 - Put away the clippers.
 Remember you love this look.
 Nothing worse than a tidy, pruned pathway that’s meant to spill and sprawl.

-- Plant for the seasons.
-Unless you’re intending to have ONE BIG MOMENT, layer in a few plants that will look great before and after the main event.
+- Unless you’re intending to have ONE BIG MOMENT, layer in a few plants that will look great before and after the main event.